Family Law Attorney Serving West Palm Beach Area for over 25 Years

 Family law is an umbrella term that has expanded beyond just divorce to encompass a wide range of issues that can affect families.
 The principle behind family law is that when issues occur that lead to the break up of a family, or threaten the stability of a family, there are legal remedies that are designed to work in the best interest of all involved.

-West Palm Beach Family Law Attorneys are one of the most emotional and complex areas of the legal system because it deals with people who are often at a crisis point in their lives, and behaviour and actions are hard to predict when individuals are pushed to the brink.
+West Palm Beach Family Law Attorneys understand that family law is one of the most emotional and complex areas of the legal system because it deals with people who are often at a crisis point in their lives, and behavior and actions are hard to predict when individuals are pushed to the brink.
 Furthermore, attempting to legislate what is in the best interest of a child is not an exact science, and a wrong move in this area can affect a child’s development for many years.

 Some of the areas that fall under family law are marriage, civil unions, domestic partnerships, divorce, adoption, child custody, child abduction, child support, parental alienation, domestic violence, paternity, pre-nuptial agreements and spousal support.
 All of these areas involve people who have a relationship with each other, which is why family law can have a potential to lead to moments of confrontation, anger, and even violence.